Workplaces & Workforces of the Future

 The intersection of people, space & technology

 The New Work Practice

-Siobhán Hanley, Director of Potential @ The New Work Practice and Work Wellbeing - specialises in transformations that leverage workforce and workplace potential using positive psychology methodologies.
-Siobhán is passionate about future-proofing workers, teams and organisations.
-She is an active voice in the #FoW Future of Work conversation and uses her experience and expertise to support leaders and organisations design for tomorrow today.
+Siobhán Hanley specialises in transformations that leverage workforce and workplace potential using positive psychology methodologies.
+She is passionate about future-proofing workers, teams and organisations.
+Siobhán is an active voice in the #FoW Future of Work conversation and uses her experience and expertise to support leaders and organisations designs for tomorrow today.
 She is a leader and visionary who wants to make a meaningful difference and sees the Future of Work as a potential positive force for powerful change.

 Writer, Author & Academic

 Tim Dunlop is a writer, author and academic.
 He teaches new media at the Centre for Advancing Journalism at the University of Melbourne, Australia.
 He has been involved in a number of new media startups and has a background in business.
 He has been a columnist for the Australian Broadcasting Corporation (ABC), as well as News Ltd. He writes on the future of work for The Guardian and speaks regularly in public and professional forums on the same topic.
 His latest book is the best-selling Why The Future Is Workless, which discusses technology and the future of work. ᐧ

 Founder & CEO